julianlam/feps/scripts/backmatter.md

 that should create a prefilled template for you.

-## Editors
+## Facilitators

-The list of FEP's is facilitated by Editors who are listed in the [EDITORS.md](EDITORS.md) file.
-Editors are neutral custodians of the FEP process, who merge PR's, create tracking issues, and start discussion threads for each FEP in the [SocialHub](https://socialhub.activitypub.rocks) developer community forum.
+The list of FEP's is maintained by the facilitators who are listed in the [FACILITATORS.md](FACILITATORS.md) file.
+Facilitators are neutral custodians of the FEP process, who merge PR's, create tracking issues, and start discussion threads for each FEP in the [SocialHub](https://socialhub.activitypub.rocks) developer community forum.

 ## Contributing